r-lib/hugodown/README.md

 The key to using hugodown is to put `output: hugodown::hugo_document()` in the YAML metadata of your `.Rmd` files.
 Then knitting the file will generate a `.md` file designed to work well with hugo.
 The rest of hugodown just makes your life a little easier:

-* `server_start()` will automatically start a hugo server in the background, automatically preivewing your site as you update it.
+* `server_start()` will automatically start a hugo server in the background, automatically previewing your site as you update it.

 * `post_create()` will creates a new post (filling in default content from the hugo [archetype](https://gohugo.io/content-management/archetypes/)).